piroinno/stock-data-api/README.md

 ## IaC / CICD Ochestration

-To keep things DRY, I used composite templates so tha I could reuse code and generally its better to have 1 place to make changes.
+To keep things DRY, I used composite templates to ensure code is reused and generally its better to have 1 place to make changes.

 I also used tags when possible to ensure workflows are pinned to a given snapshot in time and no tto day the dev or main branch.